corda/corda-docs-portal/content/en/docs/cenm/1.3/config-network-parameters.md

   The list of explicitly specified whitelisted contracts.
 Each element of the list has the following attributes:

     * **className**:
     The full package class name of the contract to be whitelisted.

     * **attachmentIds**:
     List of `.jar` file hashes (given as strings) containing the contract class.

-  * **attachmentIds**:
-    The list of `.jar` file hashes (given as strings) containing the contract class.

 * **packageOwnership**:
 List of the network-wide Java packages that have been claimed by their owners along with the owners public keys.
-More information about this can be found here: [Package Ownership](https://docs.corda.net/design/data-model-upgrades/package-namespace-ownership.html)
-(Optional) The list should consist of entries with the following parameters:
+Optionally, the list should consist of entries with the following parameters:

   * **packageName**:
   The full package name in string format.